It’s not surprising that exotic Istanbul, Europe’s largest city, is home to many deluxe hotels.

 We’ve bedded down in many of the best places to stay in Istanbul – including the storied Ciragan Palace as well as the Ritz-Carlton Istanbul.
 (See our hotel reviews of these two luxury Istanbul hotels at the end of our post on the best Istanbul hammams.)

 But we’ve also bedded down at several beautiful boutique hotels in Istanbul.

-Tucked away in character-filled residential or embassy neighborhoods, these boutique Istanbul hotels offer a more intimate stay in a city which – at 15+ million – can sometimes feel overwhelming.
+Tucked away in character-filled residential or embassy neighborhoods, the following boutique places to stay in Istanbul offer a more intimate stay in a city which – with a population of 15+ million – can sometimes feel overwhelming.

 1) Sumahan on the Water

-Take the mahogany water taxi across the Bosphorus Canal to Sumahan on the Water, and you leave the cacaphony of Istanbul for another world.
+Take the mahogany water taxi across the Bosphorus Canal to this boutique 5-star hotel in Istanbul, and you leave the cacophony of the city for another world.